maple cranberry apple pie

-I’ve been so excited to share this Cranberry Maple Apple Crumb Pie recipe I have been working on for Thanksgiving.
+I’ve been so excited to share this Maple Cranberry Apple Pie recipe I have been working on for Thanksgiving.
 It has a deep dish whole-grain crust.
 It is sweetened with maple syrup and has a crunchy nut crumb topping.

-I remember the very first time I made a pie by myself.
+I remember the very first time I made a pie without the help of a grown-up.
 It was for Thanksgiving and I was in my late teens.
 I followed a recipe for a crumb top apple pie from one of my mom’s old tattered and well loved copy of the Better Homes and Garden New Cookbook.
 It was one of the few really good cookbooks she left behind when my parents separated, and thank goodness, because you now know Dad and I weren’t exactly killing it in the kitchen yet.
 I remember following the recipe to a T.

 Thankfully, there was one piece left and I blissfully had it for breakfast.
 It was perfection.
 It was sweet and juicy and crunchy crumbly flaky.
 All those things that a pie should be.